bcorfman/arcade_actions/docs/ace_visualizer.md

 The visualizer is an *attachable debugger* for ArcadeActions.
 Once it is on, you get:

 - Inspector overlay with grouped action cards and progress bars.
-- Condition debugger + timeline panel for behavior-level visibility.
+- Action timeline viewer window with color-coded timeline bars (F4).
 - Visual guides (velocity vectors, bounds rectangles, path splines).
 - Global keyboard controls (F3–F9) for toggling panels, pausing, frame stepping, and snapshot export.